 Instruction is based upon the U.S. DOT Administration/Wisconsin Bureau of Local Health Support and EMS Curriculum - Paramedic Technician Curriculum.

-Students who successfully complete the program are eligible to take the National Registry of EMT’s written and practical examinations for paramedic level of certification.
+Students who successfully complete the EMT-Paramedic program, with a grade point of 2.0 or better in all required courses, may be eligible to take the National Registry of EMT's cognitive and psychomotor examinations for paramedic level of certification.